In my view, it is appropriate to continue this dialogue at this conference by examining global approaches to managing climate change.

 Media contact information

-All media enquiries are handled by Saudi Aramco's Corporate Communications Department, Dhahran, Saudi Arabia.
+All media enquiries are handled by Saudi Aramco's Media & Executive Communications Department, Dhahran, Saudi Arabia.